 For example, let’s say you make monthly repayments of $500 on your business loan.
 From that $500, $150 is an interest payment that goes directly to your lender.

 It’s this payment that you’re able to deduct.
 In this example, it means you could deduct $1800 for your tax bill at the end of the financial year.
+Understanding the total interest paid over the life of the loan is important for accurate tax treatment and planning.

 Of course, the flipside to this is you cannot deduct the portion of the repayment that goes towards the loan’s principal.
 Attempting to do so will lead to a refusal of the deduction from the ATO.
 If you’d tried to get a larger deduction than you’re eligible for, this refusal could have serious cash flow implications.

 Thus, it’s crucial that you fully understand the breakdown of your loan repayments before you make deductions.
+Proper documentation and strategic planning can help optimize your tax position.

 Find out how much of your repayment goes towards interest and towards the principal of the loan.
 And remember, this number may vary by the month.